Real-world outcomes for neoadjuvant capecitabine versus infusional 5-fluorouracil in the treatment of locally advanced rectal cancer.

 Matthew Loft, Hui-Li Wong, Suzanne Kosmider, Margaret Lee, Jeanne Tie, Rachel Wong, Ian Jones, Matthew Croxford, Malcolm Steel, Ian Faragher, Mario Guerrieri, Michael Christie, Peter Gibbs

-BACKGROUND: Neoadjuvant chemoradiation therapy (CRT) is standard of care treatment for locally advanced rectal cancer (LARC).
+e16124 Background: Neoadjuvant chemoradiation therapy (CRT) is a standard of care treatment for locally advanced rectal cancer (LARC).
 A pathologic complete response (pCR) following CRT is an early indicator of treatment benefit and associated with excellent survival outcomes.
 As capecitabine replaces infusional 5-fluorouracil (5-FU) as the fluoropyrimidine of choice in routine care of LARC, on the back of clinical trial data demonstrating equivalence, it is important to confirm that efficacy is maintained in the real-world setting.
-METHODS: We analysed data from a prospectively maintained colorectal cancer database at 3 Australian hospitals including patients diagnosed January 2009 to December 2018...View full abstract
+Methods: We analysed data from a prospectively maintained colorectal cancer database at 3 Australian hospitals including patients diagnosed January 2009 to Dece..View full abstract